 \section{Abstract}

 In this paper we study generalized weights as an algebraic invariant of a code.
 We first describe anticodes in the Hamming and in the rank metric, proving in particular that optimal anticodes in the rank metric coincide with Frobenius-closed spaces.
 Then we characterize both generalized Hamming and rank weights of a code in terms of the intersection of the code with optimal anticodes in the respective metrics.
-Inspired by this description, we propose a new algebraic invariant (which we call \textit{Delsarte generalized weights}) for Delsarte rank-metric codes based on optimal anticodes in the space of matrices with given size and entries in a finite field.
-We show that our invariant refines the generalized rank weights for Gabidulin codes introduced by Kurihara, Matsumoto and Uyematsu, and establish a series of properties of Delsarte generalized weights.
+Inspired by this description, we propose a new algebraic invariant, which we call ``Delsarte generalized weights'', for Delsarte rank-metric codes based on optimal anticodes of matrices.
+We show that our invariant refines the generalized rank weights for Gabidulin codes proposed by Kurihara, Matsumoto and Uyematsu, and establish a series of properties of Delsarte generalized weights.
 In particular, we characterize Delsarte optimal codes and anticodes in terms of their generalized weights.
 We also present a duality theory for the new algebraic invariant, proving that the Delsarte generalized weights of a code completely determine the Delsarte generalized weights of the dual code.
 Our results extend the theory of generalized rank weights for Gabidulin codes.
-Finally, we establish the analogue for Gabidulin codes of a theorem of Wei, proving that the generalized rank weights proposed by Kurihara, Matsumoto and Uyematsu characterize the worst-case security drops of a Gabidulin rank-metric code.
+Finally, we prove the analogue for Gabidulin codes of a theorem of Wei, proving that their generalized rank weights characterize the worst-case security drops of a Gabidulin rank-metric code.